ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-08-How_to_Organize_Your_CAD_Workspace_-_Bodies_and_Components_-_Education_Chapter_1_Lesson_8.md

 ---

-A) Distance and profile
+A) Symmetric and asymmetric

-B) One side and two side
+B) Distance and profile

-C) Body and component
+C) One side and two side

-D) Symmetric and asymmetric
+D) Body and component

 ---

-C) Body and component
+D) Body and component

 ///